NeoVectorX/MicStreamer/README.md

 ## 🙌 Thanks

-To Samantha and Daniel for brainstorming with me about MicStreamer, and to Notto, Tifthir, and Minel for testing the app!
+To Samantha and Daniel for brainstorming with me about Mic Streamer, and to Notto, Tifthir, and Minel for testing the app!